 Being forced to adapt to this new situation, and having realized the benefits the cloud has to offer, more and more enterprises have moved or plan to move to the cloud soon.
 However, they are all equally concerned about the cost overruns.The Flexera report also stated that 30%-35% of the cloud spend being wasted, and to mitigate such losses, 77% of organizations are leveraging various measures to ensure cost-efficiency.

 The post-pandemic business landscape demands every company, irrespective of their size or nature, to be their agile best.
 Companies can no longer afford the flaws and inefficiencies of legacy systems.
 But modernizing legacy systems is like balancing on a thin rope.
-Businesses often find themselves caught in between determining the scope and staying within the budget in the initial months, which can result in unforeseen costs.
-By investing in proven modernization & cost optimization frameworks, these challenges can be overcome while accelerating the process.
+Businesses often find themselves caught in between determining the scope and staying within the budget, in the initial months, which can result in unforeseen costs.
+By investing in proven modernization & cost optimization frameworks, these challenges These challenges can be taken care of during process acceleration accelerating the process.

 Going forward, in the near future, every industry will witness a greater focus on cost optimization.
 CIOs must master the balancing act of investing in the right infrastructure without increasing the costs.
 From using automated policies to reducing shutting down workloads after working hours to rightsizing instances, organizations are proactively looking for ways to stop overspending on the cloud and bringing down the costs.

 Assuming that organizations have already taken the onerous steps to migrate their on-premise services to the cloud in order to save costs, scale, and innovate, here are some of the proven ways one can adopt to prevent any disconnect between expectations and reality jeopardize the possibilities in cloud.